ethz-mrl/supereight2/README-DEVELOPERS.md

 ## Known issues

+### supereight2 is slower than expected

+If you have a CPU with a large number of threads, consider limiting them to around 10 or so by setting the `OMP_NUM_THREADS` environment variable.
+You can also run `./scripts/supereight2-optimal-num-threads.sh PROGRAM CONFIG` to find the optimal number of OpenMP threads for running supereight2 on your computer.

 ### Building in debug mode fails with GCC 9

 The following build error (and similar ones for `LeicaLidar` and `OusterLidar`)